 Bag A Promotion

 Crappy, overfilled backpacks drag down many a work rig.
 Especially those that come free with gym memberships.

-You could upgrade to a luxe backpack, but even that might be too kiddy for grown-up jobs; and hard briefcase can be a tad stuffy, not to mention impractical as well as hard to dress down.
+You could upgrade to a luxe backpack, but even that might be too kiddy for grown-up jobs; and without thorough thought, hard briefcases can be a tad stuffy, not to mention difficult to dress down.
 Document holders can look slick; they can also look affected and aren’t much use for carrying much else.

 Get hold of a more modern, soft briefcase that’s just wide enough for your workout gear without giving the impression that you’re staying overnight (although you could).
 And upgrade to a gym that provides towels to save schlepping a wet one around.

 Presenteeism (a fancy word for staying at work longer than is required) is not a good look.
 Nobody is impressed by your readiness to live in the office 24/7; they think that you’re bad at your job, or that you don’t have a life.

 Besides, your productivity flatlines after a certain point, which defeats the object.
 Go hard for your contracted hours, then go home.
 Do stuff.
 Slip into some loungewear and binge-watch something.
 You’ll have something to talk about when you come in the next day, fully recharged.